 Universities also pay a lot of attention to this, they want to know where an applicant places among their peers.
 So, is 1100 a good SAT score?
 One possible answer is written in the percentile.
 Does 1100 have a high percentile rank or low percentile rank?

 A 1100 SAT score falls within the 58th percentile of test takers, which is something to consider when examining stats of your target schools.

-There are quite a few good universities you can get into with an SAT score of 1100.
-Here are a few examples of schools that you have a good chance of getting into with an 1100 SAT score:
+There are quite a few good universities you can get into with a 1100 SAT score.
+Here are a few examples:

 Now that we’ve looked at a few schools you can get into with an 1100, let’s go over a few tips to improve your SAT score.